sandeepmukku12/finance-dashboard/README.md

 ---

+## 📈 Future Enhancements

+If this were to be scaled into a full-stack application, the next steps would be:
+- **Backend API Integration:** Replacing the Context logic with TanStack Query (React Query) to fetch data from a Node/Express backend.
+- **Real Authentication:** Swapping the mock Role-dropdown with real JWT-based authentication (Auth0 or Firebase).
+- **Pagination:** Adding backend pagination to the Transactions table for users with thousands of entries.

+---

+## ❤️ Built With Love

+**NovaFi** was built with ❤️ by **SANDEEP MUKKU** as part of the Frontend Developer Internship assignment.

+Thank you for reviewing my work! 🙌

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.